TsiarasKon/MovieRecommender/README.md

 * Using **Locality Sensitive Hashing (LSH)** in order to speed up the cosine similarity calculation.
 With LSH we would not be calculating the similarity between the user vector and *all* the item vectors but only with some item vectors that are expected to probably be more similar to the user's vector.
 * Adding more features that may be relevant.

+### Licensing

+This repository is licensed under GPL v.3.0.
+You may modify the code and distribute it however you want, as long as you keep it under the same license.

+The datasets [3][5][7] we used are free only for **non-commerical** use.
+If you wish to use these datasets commercially for any purpose please contact their respective owners.

 ### References

 [1] Recommendation Systems: http://infolab.stanford.edu/~ullman/mmds/ch9.pdf